 Sediments originate from one of five general sources.
 Each can be identified by specific chemical and physical characteristics, including particle size.

 Terrigenous sediments are derived from the land (terra).
 Rocks weather to small particles and are transported to the ocean.
 This is called erosion.
 Much of it is deposited in river deltas.

 Biogenic sediments are the shells and skeletal remains of living organisms.
 Only the “hard parts” are preserved, typically CaCO3 and silica.
 These skeletons dominate the sediment in many places.

 Authigenic sediments are formed in place by hydrothermal deposits at mid-ocean ridges and vents.
-Water circulates though the crust, dissolving minerals and bringing dissolved ions to the ocean floor.
-This water cools and the minerals precipitate out, leaving mineral rich sediments.
-The most common are ferro-manganese nodules that have large potential economic value (Mn, Co, Ni, Cu and other trace metals).
+Water circulates through the crust, dissolving minerals and bringing dissolved ions to the ocean floor.
+This water cools and the minerals precipitate out, leaving mineral-rich sediments.
+The most common are ferro-manganese nodules that have large potential economic value (Mn, Co, Ni, Cu, and other trace metals).

 Cosmogenous particles are produced from fragmented meteorites and products of their impacts.
 Although a small portion of the total, they are important tracers of “events”.

 Environmental Applications – Contaminants in Sediments

 The particle size of sediments is a primary factor in determining how efficiently it retains contaminants.
 Finer sediments will trap these contaminants for a longer period of time.
 Larger particles have greater interstitial spaces, allowing the contaminants to be washed out and continue in the water stream, having a continued effect on the biosystem.

 Ocean and Lake Floor Sediments